sarthdalvi/AI-SIDE-BAR/README.md

 ✔️ Privacy-friendly (local processing)
 ✔️ Works with Ollama, LM Studio, and OpenAI API (optional)

-🌟 Demo Preview

-(You can add screenshots/GIFs here later for a polished look)

 ✨ Features
 🧠 Local or Cloud AI Chat